22 Low Milk Supply Causes You May Not Know About

 Infant anatomical issues

-Cleft lips or palates or tongue and lip ties can lead to poor transfer, thus ending up with low supply.
-If your child is having trouble transferring, working with an IBCLC is an essential step in coming up with a plan.
+Cleft lips, palates, or tongue and lip ties can lead to poor transfer and low supply.
+If your child is having trouble transferring, working with an IBCLC is an essential step in devising a plan.

 The return of your period

 Menstruation sure can cause problems, can’t it?!
-A lot of women experience a drop in milk supply when their period returns.
-Some find that it happens around ovulation, some find it happens a few days before their period starts.
+Many women experience a drop in milk supply when their period returns.
+Some find that it happens around ovulation, and some find it happens a few days before their period starts.

-I personally found that it more inhibited my letdown – once that started, the milk would flow.
-But it takes awhile to get to that point.
+I found that it more inhibited my letdown – once that started, the milk would flow.
+But it takes a while to get to that point.

-A calcium + magnesium supplement can be helpful in combating the effects of your period on milk supply.
+A calcium + magnesium supplement can help combat the effects of your period on milk supply.

 Overfeeding with a bottle

-If a baby is being overfed with a bottle, it can make them less hungry when you try to nurse, which can lead to low milk supply.
+If a baby is being overfed with a bottle, it can make them less hungry when you try to nurse, leading to low milk supply.

-On the flip side, if appropriate bottle amounts aren’t being given, it can lead to the allusion that your milk supply is low, when in reality, the bottle amounts should just be adjusted.
+On the other hand, if appropriate bottle amounts aren’t given, it can lead to the allusion that your milk supply is low, when in reality, the bottle amounts should just be adjusted.

 Click here for our bottle intake calculator.